webplatform/docs/guides/the_html_head/index.md

 == Setting the document's primary language ==

 One piece of information about the document actually goes on the parent of the <code>head</code>, the <code>html</code> element.
 It is here that we define the primary natural language of the document.
-By natural language, we mean ''human'' language, such as French, Thai or English.
-This helps screen readers, because for example the word "six" is pronounced very differently in French and English.
+By natural language, we mean ''human'' language, such as French, Thai, or English.
+This helps screen readers (software that reads out web pages to users with visual impairments); for example, the word "six" exists in both English and French, but is pronounced very differently.
 It's a good idea to define the primary language of a document, especially when writing pages for an international audience.
 It is also becoming increasingly important for correct styling of your page, and it can help with spellchecking and other things.
 You set it as follows:

 <syntaxhighlight lang="html5"><html lang="en-GB">
   ...